Monity-FinanceTracker/Monity/premium.md

 ## ACTUAL Premium Limitations (Implemented in Code)

-**IMPORTANT**: After thorough code analysis, most "premium" features are NOT actually restricted.
-Only the following features have real limitations implemented:
+**IMPORTANT**: The following features have real limitations implemented in both frontend and backend code.
+All other advertised "premium" features are available to all users.

 ### 1. Savings Goals - ✅ ACTUALLY LIMITED